dgc-proton/PICTS_ML/README.md

 The `pre-processed_events_catalogue directory` contains at least one catalogue of events with manual pick times for P & S wave arrivals at PICTS stations.
 The initial event details were obtained from the BGS (British Geological Survey) database, and the plan is to add events to this file from other sources as well.

 Notes have been made where traces weren't available or where picks were too difficult for me to make.
 When considering the picks I have made, please remember that I had no experience picking before this so depending on your use-case you may want to re-pick some of them.
+The files have been created using `a01_pre_process_data.py` and so can be easily turned into training data.

 ### Trained Models

-Contains some trained models created with these scripts, along with details of how they were trained.
-They are ready to be used for picking waves, identifying events, or as comparisons / a reference point for the current status of this piece of work.
+Contains some trained and ready to use models created with these scripts, along with details of how they were trained.

 ## FAQ